v 3.7.web 2025

 Tsarist Royal

-Uncommon pieces with intricate signifiers on the king and queen, thought to be from pre-Soviet (i.e. Tsarist) Russia.
+Uncommon pieces with intricate signifiers on the King and Queen, thought to be from pre-Soviet (i.e. Tsarist) Russia.

-It's hard to imagine this pattern, so ostentious and rare, was commonly used to play with.
+It's hard to imagine this pattern, so ostentatious and rare, was commonly used to play with.
 However, I think I can see a common influence of some design features, like the finials, in other Tsarist/early Soviet sets.

 There doesn't seem to be a commonly accepted name for this specific pattern: the Royal sobriquet comes from an online seller.